hixio-mh/angular-build/README.md

 * Can replace individual package.json version, name, description, etc with root package.json one or command argument.
 * Can replace version placeholder in typescript file.
 * Can replace version, package name placeholders in banner file.
+* Supports bundling and packaging of non-angular typescript library projects

 ### Application Project Build Features